ARHM logo

 Introduction

-The overriding objective of the ARHM is to promote high standards of practice and ethics in the management of retirement housing.
-To this end, the ARHM has published a Code of Practice setting out the standards required of its members.
+The primary objective of the ARHM is to uphold and promote high standards of practice and ethics in the management of retirement housing.
+This is supported by the ARHM Code of Practice setting out the standards required of its members.
 The Code has been approved by the Government as the benchmark for good management of private retirement housing.

-• The matter must have been raised with and exhausted the landlord/manager’s internal complaints process including reverting to the Housing or Property Ombudsman or the First Tier Tribunal as the final stage.
+• The matter must have been fully addressed through the member’s own internal complaints process including, where appropriate, escalation to the Housing Ombudsman, Property Ombudsman or the First-tier Tribunal (FTT).

-• The matter does not relate to the reasonableness of (service) charges
+• The matter must not relate to reasonableness of service charges.

-• We will not consider anonymous complaints.
-We will consider requests to withhold your name if the matter could still be pursued in a fair and appropriate manner.
+• We will not consider anonymous complaints; however, we will consider confidentiality requests if the case can still be reviewed fairly.

 ARHM Complaints Procedure

-Within 28 working days the ARHM will advise you if it has found any breaches from the investigations undertaken.
-The ARHM will also confirm what action will be taken to ensure the member organisation rectifies any breaches and what timescales have been provided.
+The ARHM will confirm what action will be taken to ensure the member organisation rectifies any breaches and associated timescales.

 What Sanctions does the ARHM have against its Members?